lunadog/ozmoo_sid/README.md

 A fork of Ozmoo adding a SID music player.

 This is a very basic approach to allow SID music to be added to Z-code games.
 Only one SID is permitted and it will play throughout the game.
 There is no feature to allow the game to select different songs.
+The SID has been tested to use zeropage $88-$89 - this can be set in GoatTracker2.
+Other zeropage usage may lead to instability.
+The SID file needs to be located at $1000 and placed in the ASM folder.
+It should be named ozmoo.sid, or the name can be set on the last line of ozmoo.asm

 # Ozmoo